Last week I started potty training my son Cohen who is 2 and a half year old.

 There will be accidents of both pee and poo.
 Try not to get upset or show your child that you are upset if an accident does happen.
 Simply sit your child on their potty and say ‘where do we do pee pees and poo poos?
 On the…’ then I get them to finish off the sentence by saying ‘potty’ together.

-Make sure you have enough cleaning products in to clean up accidents in your home and on your little ones clothes.
-Your washing pile will grow ever so slightly.
+Make sure you have enough cleaning products in to clean up accidents in your home and on

 I would advise against potty training at busy times such as Christmas, Birthdays etc. Find time when you can focus solely on potty training.
 When your child has your full time and attention.